Holdingphone

 As well as the typical skill set needed to thrive as a general HR Director, you will also need to be:

 • Tech-savvy: These days technology plays an important role in enhancing EX, so you need to be comfortable with technical concepts and jargon that other departments or suppliers may throw at you.
-This is especially relevant if your company is trying to revolutionize or improve their existing HR Tech Stack with the end goal of better EX.
+This is especially relevant if your company is simplifying or consolidating its HR Tech Stack, with the goal of improving service delivery and removing friction from everyday interactions.

 • Empathetic: Although emotional empathy is a must for any HR professional, it takes a different, more practical form in EX.
 Directors must be capable of putting themselves in their workforce’s shoes to identify pain points at each part of the employee lifecycle.
 This includes onboarding, promotion, maternity leave and even offboarding.